maniacbug/ZMAC/README.md

 ## A better solution

-The next logical step to this is to create an library that's easier to use for mainstream Arduino users (e.g. beginners) that presents a higher-level layer to the user.
+The next logical step to this is to create a library that's easier to use for mainstream Arduino users (e.g. beginners) that presents a higher-level layer to the user.
 Currently the app is expected to handle much of the details of scanning and association.
 This could all be pulled into the higher-level library.

 This hypothetical library should enable all the functionality covered in Robert Faludi's excellent [Wireless Sensor Networks](http://www.faludi.com/bwsn/) book.